 The big question is how you’ll go about reselling your goods.
 One option is to rely on major online marketplaces like Etsy and eBay.
 Another is to partner with resale-focused sites like ThredUp.
 A third is to create your own resale website.
 The advantage of this option is you’ll be able to express your own sense of style and build your own brand, while the downside is the added expense.

-If you have a creative mind, starting a part-time home decor business could be the perfect career choice for you.
+If you have a creative mind, starting a part-time home decor business could be a profitable venture on the side.
 It may seem daunting as you’ll be competing with big companies like IKEA, Wayfair, and Bed Bath & Beyond, but your business can thrive if you play your cards right.
 The home decor industry in the US has been expanding steadily, with total revenue expected to cross $200 billion in 2024.

 You’d probably never guess that pet sitting is a $2.6 billion industry, but it is indeed.
 People love their pets, and will spend whatever it takes to ensure their animals are cared for when they are away.
-The pet sitting market is projected to see impressive growth through 2027, so if you’re an animal lover, now is the perfect time to start your own part-time pet sitting business and ride that wave to good money.
+To start a pet sitting business, establish a reliable network of pet owners in your local community through word-of-mouth referrals and online platforms.

 Childcare is a growing industry that offers a variety of opportunities for the entrepreneur.
 You could babysit in your free time to add another income stream.
 Your first step should be to register with your local government as a provider of childcare services, and once that’s done nail down your service offerings and prices and start your marketing.

-If you’re good with your hands but don’t have a ton of free time, starting a handyman business could be the perfect fit.
+If you’re good with your hands and have some free time on the side, starting a handyman business could be the perfect fit.
 For one thing, you’ll be doing what you love and taking care of people’s problems.
 For another, the US handyman industry has been growing steadily for years, and by 2026 the broader home services market is expected to double!
 So there’s clearly a real opportunity out there.